-Depending on your situation and the type of pain, you may take medicines:
+Depending on the type of pain you have, you may take medicines:

-To decrease sensitivity to pain and help you sleep.
+To lower sensitivity to pain and help you sleep

-There are 4 major groupings of medicines for the treatment of chronic pain:
+Four major groups of medicines are used for the treatment of chronic pain.
+Each is described below.

-Non-opioids.
-These include the commonly used medicine acetaminophen as well as the non-steroidal anti-inflammatory drugs (NSAIDs), like aspirin and ibuprofen, naproxen sodium, and ketoprofen.
-These all help control pain but NSAIDs also help relieve inflammation.
-These drugs are available over-the-counter.
+These include the commonly used medicine acetaminophen, as well as the non-steroidal anti-inflammatory medicines (NSAIDs) such as aspirin, ibuprofen, naproxen sodium, and ketoprofen.
+These all help control pain, but NSAIDs also help relieve inflammation.
+These medicines are available over the counter.
 Some NSAIDS are available by prescription only.

-Acetaminophen can cause liver damage if taken above the recommended dose.
+Acetaminophen can cause liver damage if you take more than the recommended dose.
 NSAIDs may cause stomach problems like bleeding ulcers.
-Using them over the long-term can cause heart problems and stroke in a very small number of people.
-None of these drugs is addictive.
+Using them over a long time can cause heart problems and stroke in a very small number of people.
+These medicines aren't addictive.

-Opioids.
-This includes drugs, like morphine, oxycodone, codeine, fentanyl, and methadone.
-Opioids may be used to treat breakthrough pain or severe chronic pain.
+This includes medicines such as morphine, oxycodone, codeine, fentanyl, and methadone.
+Opioids may be used to treat more severe types of pain.
 Opioids are available only by prescription.
-These medicines may be effective for managing chronic pain.
-But they are controversial because of their side effects and because they can be addictive.
+These medicines may also work to manage chronic pain, but they may be abused.
+They also have unpleasant and potentially very dangerous side effects.

-Adjuvants.
 This group includes medicines that were originally made to treat other conditions, but were also found to relieve pain.
-Examples of adjuvant drugs include antidepressants and anticonvulsants.
+Examples of adjuvant medicines include antidepressants and anticonvulsants.

-Antidepressants.
 These help pain by working on the same brain chemicals that play a role in depression.
 They also help improve sleep.
-Tricyclic antidepressants are 1 group of antidepressants used for treating chronic pain caused by nerve injury (neuropathic pain).
+Tricyclic antidepressants are one group of antidepressants used to treat chronic pain caused by nerve injury (neuropathic pain).
 Examples include amitriptyline, nortriptyline, and desipramine.
-Serotonin-norepinephrine reuptake inhibitors (SNRIs), like duloxetine and milnacipran, are also used.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) such as duloxetine and milnacipran are also used.

 Some types of antidepressants are used in low doses for sleep problems.
-They may also be prescribed if you are very sensitive to pain or some kinds of nerve pain.
+They may also be prescribed if you are very sensitive to pain or have certain kinds of nerve pain.

-Anticonvulsants, developed to prevent seizures, can help certain pain conditions, particularly nerve (neuropathic) pain.
+Anticonvulsants were developed to prevent seizures.
+These medicines can help certain pain conditions, particularly nerve (neuropathic) pain.
 Examples include gabapentin and pregabalin.

 Topical.
-These medicines, like lidocaine or capsaicin, are applied to the skin to treat pain in one location.
+These medicines include lidocaine or capsaicin.
+They are put on the skin to treat pain in one place.

 Muscle relaxants.
 These may be used to stop painful muscle spasms.
-Drugs like cyclobenzaprine can be sedating.
+Medicines like cyclobenzaprine can make you drowsy.

 Take your medicine on time and in the right dose as prescribed.

-Tell your health care professional if your medicine doesn't relieve your pain or work for a long enough time, or if you have side effects.
+Tell your healthcare provider if your medicine doesn't relieve your pain or work for a long enough time, or if you have side effects.

 Don't take other people's medicines.
 They may not be safe for you.

-Avoid alcohol, tobacco, and illegal drugs.
-These may interact with your medicines causing you harm.
+Don't use alcohol, tobacco, or illegal drugs.
+These may interact with your medicines and cause you harm.